 The temperature inside the Paradise cave is always different from the outside by about 10 degrees Celcius.

 Where is Paradise cave?

 Paradise Cave is located on Ho Chi Minh West Road, in Bo Trach, Quang Binh, Vietnam.

 With a distance of 64 km, it takes about 1.5 hours to get from Dong Hoi to Paradise Cave.
-If you’re staying in Phong Nha town, you can get there easily within 1-hour drive.
+If you’re staying in Phong Nha town, you can get there easily within a 1-hour drive.

 Best places to stay

 I suggest staying in Phong Nha for your convenience as most of the attractions are in Phong Nha.
 You can rent a motorbike for one or a few days in either Dong Hoi or Phong Nha town.